jadengong/devtrackr/README.md

 ### **Troubleshooting**

-- **Database connection issues**: Ensure Docker is running and the database container is healthy
+- **Database connection issues**: Check Docker is running and the database container is healthy
 - **Port already in use**: Change the port with `--port 8001` or stop the service using port 8000
 - **Migration errors**: Check that the database is running and accessible
-- **Import errors**: Ensure all dependencies are installed with `pip install -r requirements.txt`
+- **Import errors**: Check that all dependencies are installed with `pip install -r requirements.txt`

 ### **Environment Variables**